 PTSD makes even those you are close with feel unsafe.
 It screams ‘danger’ in every relationship, even when the person is safe.
 Even when the person truly loves you and doesn’t want to hurt you.
 PTSD keeps you from being able to feel the safety and love; it’s so difficult.
 Those of us with PTSD are living a life that is full of terror, never feeling safe anywhere or with anyone, and constantly feeling like something awful is about to happen.
 I wouldn’t wish this on anyone.
 People with PTSD are so incredibly strong and brave.
 Often times, we feel weak, but living with something this awful takes so much strength and power.

-If you have PTSD, you aren’t alone.
+If you have PTSD, you are not alone.
 There are a lot of us who suffer with it.
 A lot of us who feel paralyzed by it.
 A lot of us who feel tortured by it.
-Even if it feels like there is no one else in your life who understands, you aren’t alone.
+Even if it feels like there is no one else in your life who understands, you are not alone.
 There are a lot of people on the WhiteFlag App who have PTSD and understand how you feel.
 If you need support or want someone to talk to there are people there who will listen.
 With support, a good therapist, and sometimes medication, it is possible to heal from PTSD.
 The trauma changed our brain but it’s possible to change it back so we don’t have to suffer like this anymore.
 I’m in the middle of doing that right now.
 It’s really hard and it can take a while, but it’s worth it.
 There is hope.
 I’m really glad you’re here.
 There is a community waiting for you on WhiteFlag.
-You’re not alone.
+You are not alone.

 Get support.
 Give support.
 Download the app today.